 - Watt (W): the SI unit of power, equivalent to one joule per second, corresponding to the rate of consumption of energy in an electric circuit where the potential difference is one volt and the current one ampere.

 - watt = 1 Amp x 1 Volt

 - Watt-hour (Wh)

 The unit of measure for electrical energy expressed as watts x hours.
 It is the energy that a battery produces not the capacity which is measured in ampere-hours.

 1 watt hour = 1 Amp x 1 Volt x 1 hour

 Okay, we have exhausted our battery terms!
-Please feel free to add your battery terms you have come across, so we can add it here!
+Please feel free to share battery terms you have come across.
+We can add it here!
 Thanks in advance